albanie/mcnColors/README.md

 ### Installation

-The easiest way to use this module is to install it with the `vl_contrib` package manager, with the following three commands from the root directory of your MatConvNet installation:
+The easiest way to use this module is to install it with the `vl_contrib` package manager, with the following commands from the root directory of your MatConvNet installation:

 ```
 vl_contrib('install', 'mcnColors') ;